Sitecore/jss/packages/create-sitecore-jss/src/templates/node-xmcloud-proxy/README.md

          status = 200
          to = "/browser/:splat"
       ```
-   - To ensure that static files under /dist are not accessible via browser add `force=true`
+   - To ensure that static files under /dist are not accessible via browser add `force=true` to the above
       ```
          [[redirects]]
-         from = "/*"
-         status = 200
+         ...
          to = "/.netlify/functions/index/:splat"
          force = true
       ```